-In the final episode, "The Break-Up", Chief Vick and Juilet mention that they can't hire Psych as a consulting team because they already have a guy and he is "alphabetizing the pantry as we speak".
-This is a reference to the television show Monk, which is set in San Francisco.
+In the final episode, "The Break-Up", Chief Vick and Juilet mention that they can't hire Psych as a consulting team, because they already have a guy, and he is "alphabetizing the pantry as we speak".
+This is a reference to the television show Monk (2002), which is set in San Francisco, California.

-In the final episode, Shawn goes up to San fransico to follow Juilet, he mentions that he can work up there for the SFPD and chief Vic say they already have a guy and he is pretty good and that he is in the kitchen rearging the cereal boxes, this was a nod to MONK an old show that had an OCD detective and was aired on USA that ended around the time Psych started
+In the final episode, Shawn goes up to San Francisco to follow Juilet, he mentions that he can work up there for the SFPD, and Chief Vic says that they already have a guy, and he is pretty good, and that he is in the kitchen rearranging the cereal boxes, this was a nod to Monk (2002).

-In season 7 episode 1, "Santabarbaratown 2" when the FBI agent is at the police station, Shawn says to him, "I don't get your peachy, Anthony Michael Hall-ish face!
+In season seven, episode one, "Santabarbaratown 2" when the FBI Agent is at the police station, Shawn says to him, "I don't get your peachy, Anthony Michael Hall-ish face!
 What is with his face?"
-Anthony Michael Hall plays Harris Trout, interim chief of police in season 8.
+Anthony Michael Hall plays Harris Trout, interim Chief of Police in season eight.

-In season 2, episode 14, while pinning the murderer, Shawn says "From the halls of Montezuma!"
-This is a reference to the first line of the US Marine's Hymn which begins, "From the halls of Montezuma, to the shores of Tripoli."
+In season two, episode fourteen, while pinning the murderer, Shawn says "From the halls of Montezuma!"
+This is a reference to the first line of the U.S. Marine's Hymn which begins, "From the halls of Montezuma, to the shores of Tripoli."